Thoughts and Encouragements for Wounded Helpers

 On some rare occasions, however, this may not be the best option from a

-could have reacted spiritually (G) by saying: "No, of course not!
+it), Adam could have reacted spiritually (G) by saying: "No, of course

+not!
 Stay away from that fruit!
-You know what God has told us, and you know how
+You know what God has told us, and you know

-He in pure love has only our best interest in mind!"
+how He in pure love has only our best interest in mind!"
+By means of

-By means of such a P-C transaction (actually a G-F transaction, that is
+such a P-C transaction (actually a G-F transaction, that is a spiritually

-a spiritually connected G position opposing Eve's isolating F position)
+connected G position opposing Eve’s isolating F position) he might

-he might well have been able to circumvent the fall with all the misery
+well have been able to circumvent the fall with all the misery that came

 That of the critical Parent, for example, is very well known: